unicode-org/icu/docs/userguide/strings/unicodeset.md

 3.  removeAll `[abc]` *-- we now have `[def]`*
 4.  addAll `[def]` *-- no effect, we still have `[def]`*

-This only really matters when the union and intersection operation are used together, operation, or when the difference operation is used, as union and intersection are associative.
+This only really matters when the union and intersection operations are used together, or when the difference operation is used, as union and intersection are each associative.
 To make sure that the - is the main operator, add brackets to group the operations as desired, such as `[[ace][bdf] - [[abc][def]]]`.